spattisson/zaproxy/ApiGen_Full.md

 | stats| setOptionStatsdPort| action | Integer*  | Sets the Statsd service port |

 Starred parameters are mandatory.

+This component is optional and therefore the API will only work if it is installed

 Back to [index](ApiGen_Index)